aranega/scripts-collection/latex-papers/README.md

     $ chmod u+x latex-papers/paper-init.bash

-If you want to move the script/templates folder in another location, do what you want, but do no forget about modifying the `TEMPLATESPATH` variable so it points to the new `template.tex, Makefile` location.
+If you want to move the script/templates folder in another location, do what you want, but do no forget about modifying the `ABSOLUTE_PATH` variable so it points to the new location of the `template` directory.

 If you want to change the template directory name, edit the script and change the `TEMPLATEDIR` variable so it has the new directory name.